 - Sleep spray: The scent of lavender is incredibly calming, and my DIY lavender sleep spray is perfect to create a soothing environment.
 Spritz a fine mist on your pillow or sheets before going to bed.

 - Aromatherapy candle: Lighting a homemade lavender candle is another way to enjoy the aromatherapy benefits of lavender.
-My candle recipe is made with lavender essential oil and smells so much better than store-bought candles.
+My candle recipe uses lavender essential oil and smells so much better than store-bought candles.

 - Lavender bath: Though day?
 Then take a lavender bath with this lavender bath salts recipe with Epsom salt and sea salt, lavender bath bombs, lavender shower steamers, or fun bubble bars.